kzrth/nvim/README.md

 [Neovim (v0.9.5)](https://github.com/neovim/neovim/releases/tag/v0.9.5) is required.

+You need to have a [patched](https://www.nerdfonts.com/) font if you want icons.

 Run `checkhealth` to check any missed dependencies or other issues.